 So, moving day has finally arrived.
 This is always an incredibly exciting day and especially for first-time homeowners, but it can also be a stressful time that can feel out of control and chaotic.
 Like many areas of life, the key to success is preparation.
 Here is some helpful advice that can help the day to go smoothly and ensure that you quickly feel settled in your new abode.

 Buying a house and moving in can take a long time, so you should have plenty of time to get prepared for the big day.
 Make sure that you have decluttered your current property and itemise everything that needs moving.
-If clean up is too hefty, you can always book our professional end of tenancy service.
+If the clean up is too hefty, you can always book our professional end of tenancy service.
 You should also come up with a moving day strategy well in advance – this includes hiring a removals company like Best Move, planning your packing or enlisting friends to help you move.
+Consider creating a moving binder to keep all of your details organized, such as an address change checklist, colour-coded room index and box inventory.

 Friends can be incredibly handy on moving day and make it physically less demanding and can help with practical issues like looking after a pet or child.
 But in case you want to take preparation further, we would recommend looking in what moving experts have to say for it’s know-how from people with experience which is best.